East Asia 1917: Russian Revolution

 Yuan Shikai’s successor, Duan Qirui, failed to retake the south or rein in the growing power of rival factions in the north.
 Opposition to Duan’s desire to join World War I caused such chaos that royalists were able to briefly seize Beijing.
 Entry into the War gave him Japanese support, but only a few months later the Russian Revolution broke out, bringing even more instability to the East.

-On October 25 (Old Style), Bolshevik Red Guards, led by Leon Trotsky, mount an armed insurrection in Petrograd, capital of the Russian Republic, capturing several government buildings.
-The following day, they seize the Winter Palace, the seat of Alexander Kerensky’s Provisional Government.
-The Bolsheviks declare a new government, the Council of People’s Commissars, with Vladimir Lenin as its head.
-Simultaneously and over the following days, other Bolshevik uprisings take place in towns and cities across Russia.
+On 7 November (25 October Old Style) 1917, Bolshevik Red Guards, led by Leon Trotsky, mounted an armed insurrection in Petrograd, capital of the Russian Republic, capturing several government buildings.
+The following day they seized the Winter Palace, the seat of Alexander Kerensky’s Provisional Government.
+The Bolsheviks declared a new government, the Council of People’s Commissars, with Vladimir Lenin as its head.
+Simultaneously and over the following days, other Bolshevik uprisings took place in towns and cities across Russia.